rita-barbosa/LAPR5-2425/docs/sprint-3/1220841/us-7.2.15/readme.md

 - 7.2.15.1: All the specializations must be listed.
 - 7.2.15.2: All the information of the specializations must be shown.

+**Client Clarifications:**

+> **Question:** Which filters can be applied?
+>
+> **Answer:** You can filter by code (exact match), name (partial match), or description (partial match).
+A partial match means the search term appears within the corresponding attribute.
+For instance, searching for "ortho" would return all specialties with "ortho" in their name or description.

 **Dependencies/References:**